SAJAD-net/Programming_Quest/README.md

 	uses the pyfiglet library to format the text.

+## fron

+	find and display the number of files and folders.

 ## ptree

 	fine, this tool printing files and folders.like to ls command.